qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_usage.rst

     - clean        -- remove local cache and generated .js files (source/build)
     - distclean    -- remove the cache and all generated artefacts of this library...
     - fix          -- normalize whitespace in .js files of the current library ...
-    - inspector    -- (since 0.8.2) create an inspector instance in the current library
     - lint         -- check the source code of the .js files of the current library
     - migration    -- migrate the .js files of the current library to the current ...
     - pretty       -- pretty-formatting of the source code of the current library